tastytea/hugo-theme-nocolor/README.md

 And add `:source-highlighter: pygments` at the top of your posts, below the front matter.
 Make sure to include the generated CSS file.

-## Good to know
+### Table of contents

 Table of contents are only written when the word count exceeds 400 and the `toc` field in your content’s front matter is set to true.
 See [the Hugo documentation](https://gohugo.io/content-management/toc) for details.
 You can overwrite the template by adding the file `layouts/partials/toc.html` to your blog.

 ## Screenshots